tokelo-12/ayoba-hack/README.md

 Processes the messages based on their content and type.
 Responds to the sender if necessary.

+## API Endpoints
+The server exposes the following API endpoints:

+### POST /sendtext: Accepts a JSON payload containing the message content and recipient's Ayoba ID.
+### GET /gettext: Retrieves any unread messages from the Ayoba platform.

 API Endpoints
 The server exposes the following API endpoints: